top of page

 She-oaks provide the main food source for both the Yellow Tailed Cockatoo and the Glossy Black Red Tailed Cockatoo which was listed as vulnerable under National Environmental Law in Aug 2022.
 Their falling numbers are being attributed to destruction of their food trees.

-Currently in its detailed planning and fund raising stage the Project aims to involve Mandalong residents in a significant conservation project that involves the planting of She-oaks on their properties to ensure the future survival of the local cockatoos.
+Following a detailed planning and fund raising stage the Project involves Mandalong residents in a significant conservation project that involves the planting of She-oaks on their properties to ensure the future survival of the local cockatoos.

-Residents joining the Project will be supported in the form of both technical and practical advice as well as assistance with planting of the tube stock as required.
-Participants will also be supplied with gate signs, information booklets and certificates.
-Professional support will continue after the initial plantings.
+Residents joining the Project are supported in the form of both technical and practical advice as well as assistance with planting of the tube stock as required.
+Participants are also supplied with gate signs.
+Professional support continues after the initial plantings.

 text for image